 - Vet EN

-The laboratory exercises introduce the commonly used in vitro and in vivo diagnostic procedures, and also the mode of evaluation of the diagnostic results obtained through them.
+The laboratory practices introduce the commonly used, mainly in vitro diagnostic procedures and the evaluation of the obtained results.

 Term (semester): 6th

 Structure of the subject: immunology lectures, immunology practicals

 Examination: oral or written exam at the end of the semester

 Teaching staff: Márta Lőrincz, Éva Szücs-Somlyó, Anna Valkó, Gulyás Dominik

 Please use the [Click to see email] e-mail addres to contact with u !